uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚾ [Naudiz/Nettles](#αινιγματα)
   + poem: "Nettles for the needy man; takes his hunger what it can."
   + keywords: need, necessity, lack, constraint, binding, destiny, fate, the Norns
++ The Wanderer's Oracle: Lake ‖ Rain Clouds
+  + situation: The Wanderer's trail passes by a lake that has overflowed its shores because of recent rains.
+  + admonition: You must navigate the difficult, wet conditions and keep to the path as much as possible.
 + Bible: John 6:16-21 - Jesus walks on the Sea of Galilee [originally, The Word rising from the Waters])
 + Additional Concepts:
   + Resilience